Is Chipotle a Diabetic's Delight or Danger?

 Keep tabs on how you’re feeling after you eat.
 Your body knows what’s up, so make adjustments as needed.

-Living with diabetes don’t mean you gotta give up flavor or convenience.
-With a little planning and smart choices, Chipotle can be a tasty and satisfying option.
+Living with diabetes doesn’t mean you gotta give up flavor or convenience.
+With a little planning and smart choices, their menu can be a tasty and satisfying option.
 So, grab that reusable bowl, tap into your inner burrito builder, and tackle Chipotle like the diabetes champ you are!

-And remember, always check in with a registered dietitian or healthcare pro for personalized advice on managing your diabetes and crafting a meal plan that’s right for you.
+And remember, always check in with a registered dietitian or healthcare pro for personalized advice on managing your condition and crafting a meal plan that’s right for you.